jamesob/kali/README.md

 ## What?

-Kali is a tool written in Python that promotes a sane structure to complex Drupal builds.
+Kali is a tool written in Python that promotes a sane structure for complex Drupal builds.
 It tries to automate boilerplate tasks that arise during development of Drupal sites.

 Kali reduces to a nice wrapper around various Python libraries, namely